mamedev/mame/docs/source/techspecs/memory.rst

 | space.install_readwrite_handler(addrstart, addrend, addrmask, addrmirror, addrselect, read_delegate, write_delegate, *unitmask*, *cswidth*)

-These six methods allow to install delegate-wrapped handlers in a live address space. either plain of with mask, mirror and select.
-In the readwrite case both delegates must be of the same flavor (smo stuff) to avoid a combinatorial explosion of method types.
+These six methods allow to install delegate-wrapped handlers in a live address space.
+Either plain or with mask, mirror and select.
+In the read/write case both delegates must be of the same flavor (smo stuff) to avoid a combinatorial explosion of method types.

 5.3 Direct memory range mapping